Alesha Dixon: 2014–present: Do It for Love

 In December 2014, Dixon announced that she would be releasing a new single in either March or May 2015.
 In March 2015, she confirmed that her new single "The Way We Are", would be released on 21 June via her own record label Precious Stone Records.
 It marked Dixon's first single release in over four years, following 2011's "Every Little Part of Me".
 The first live performance of the song took place on 23 May during one of Britain's Got Talent semi-finals.
 Dixon was criticised for forgetting the words to "God Save the Queen" when performing a solo at the July 2015 British Grand Prix.

 Her fourth studio album titled Do It for Love was released on 9 October 2015.
 It peaked at number 81 on the UK Albums Chart.
 The album's second and third singles were, respectively, "Tallest Girl" and the new version of "People Need Love" reworked by Ash Rowes.
 In 2016, Dixon made a cameo appearance in the 2016 film Absolutely Fabulous: The Movie.

 On 24 June 2017, she stepped in for Nicole Scherzinger at The X Factor UK series 14 Manchester auditions for one day.
 It was later announced that due to Sharon Osbourne having health issues Dixon would once again step in to judge at the Edinburgh auditions.
 She stepped in for a third time at the second live show on 29 October 2017, this time replacing Cowell.

 It was announced that Dixon was expecting her second child with her husband during the first live semi-final of Britain's Got Talent in May 2019.
 On 26 September 2019, it was announced that Dixon would be joining the judging panel for season two of America's Got Talent: The Champions.

-On 13 June 2021, it was announced that Dixon would be a judge on the tenth season of Australia's Got Talent.
+On 13 June 2021, it was announced that Dixon would be a judge on the tenth season of Australia's Got Talent to replace Lucy Durack.